Magnetically induced Josephson nano-diodes in field-resilient superconducting microwave circuits: Results

-Now we finally address the most pressing question -- what is causing the unexpected arc skewing?
+Finally the most pressing question: What causes the unexpected arc skewing?
 Various candidates may initially spring to mind, such as SQUID asymmetries or slight flux-dependent sample tilts/rotations in the large in-plane fields.
 These first explanations, however, can be ruled out upon further reflection.
-Differences in junction properties and SQUID loop asymmetries do not lead to asymmetric arcs, but to symmetric arc modifications and to odd circuit nonlinearities~\cite{zorin2016, frattini2017}.
-Furthermore, we find that the tilt direction of the arcs does not depend on the direction of~$\Phi_{\mathrm b}$ in the experiment; it does, however, invert when $B_\parallel$ is reversed, cf.~Supplementary Note~\ref{sec:suppl-reversed-inpl-field}.
-Finally, the arcs of one of the three SQUID circuits we characterized always tilt opposite to the arcs of the other two.
-This third circuit is rotated by~\ang{180} on the chip (cf.~Supplementary Note~\ref{sec:suppl-chip-layout}), which in principle is equivalent to reversing the direction of~$B_\parallel$ but in combination with the other circuits demonstrates that the effect is intrinsic to the devices and not related to the chip alignment.
-A presentation of the corresponding experimental data can be found in Supplementary Note~\ref{sec:suppl-res4-data}.
-Overall, the observations indicate a simultaneous symmetry breaking in both cJJs of the SQUID, induced by~$B_\parallel$, that causes a dependence of the cJJ inductances (shape of the arc) and the switching currents (jumps between arcs) on the direction of the screening current in the SQUID loop.
+Differences in junction properties and SQUID loop asymmetries do not lead to asymmetric arcs, but to symmetric arc modifications~\cite{zorin2016, frattini2017} (and to odd circuit nonlinearities).
+Furthermore, we find that the tilt direction of the arcs does not depend on the direction of~$\Phi_{\mathrm b}$ in the experiment; it does, however, invert when $B_\parallel$ is reversed, cf.~Supplemental Note~\ref{sec:suppl-reversed-inpl-field}~\cite{suppl-note}.
+Remarkably, the arcs of one of the three SQUID circuits we characterized always tilt opposite to the arcs of the other two, cf.~Supplemental Note~\ref{sec:suppl-res4-data}~\cite{suppl-note}.
+This third circuit is rotated by~\ang{180} on the chip (cf.~Supplemental Note~\ref{sec:suppl-chip-layout}~\cite{suppl-note}), which in principle is equivalent to reversing the direction of~$B_\parallel$ but in combination with the other circuits demonstrates that the skewing effect is intrinsic to the devices and cannot be related to chip alignment, mechanical rotation, or residual out-of-plane field effects such as Abrikosov vortices.
+Overall, the observations indicate a simultaneous symmetry breaking in both cJJs of the SQUID, induced by~$B_\parallel$, that causes a dependence of both the cJJ inductances (shape of the arc) and the switching currents (jumps between arcs) on the direction of the screening current in the SQUID loop.
 In other words, the results suggest that the constrictions are turned into intrinsic superconducting nano-diodes by~$B_\parallel$, with asymmetric CPRs and asymmetric critical currents.

 We emphasize that this is not the same as the SQUID as a whole turning into a diode with respect to a transport current flowing across it, which can indeed be caused by SQUID or cJJ asymmetries~\cite{zapata1996, weiss2000, sterck2002, sterck2005, zorin2016, frattini2017}.
 The individual-constriction diode-model discussed in the next section will further clarify this important aspect.